 decrease in volatile organic compounds emissions since 2018

 The Singapore Refining Company, a joint venture in which Chevron holds a 50% interest, completed a major capital project in 2017 that resulted in a reduction in SOx emissions and increase in energy efficiency.
 The $500 million project involved constructing gasoline clean fuels units and a dual-train cogeneration plant (“Mogas Cogen”), as well as retrofits to existing furnaces to burn cleaner natural gas.

 In addition, SRC has also implemented sulphur recovery projects that reduce SOx emissions.
 All the above projects support the Singapore government’s goals of a cleaner environment and a more efficient energy industry.
 In addition, the refinery is now producing higher-quality and cleaner-burning gasoline for the Singapore and Malaysia markets.

 In 2019, we completed primary construction of the major components of our Refinery Modernization Project, a major investment to enable us to deliver the energy that improves lives, with less environmental impact.
 The project is a great example of efforts to improve energy efficiency, reduce air emissions overall and increase the safety and reliability of the refinery.
 Project upgrades include:

-- a new hydrogen processing plant that is 20 percent more fuel efficient;
+- a new hydrogen processing plant that is 20% more fuel efficient

-- installing upgraded piping circuits with greater resistance to corrosion;
+- Piping circuits with greater resistance to corrosion

-- built two tanker vessels that meet Tier 3 emission standards;
+- Two tanker vessels that meet Tier 3 emission standards

 - low-nitrogen oxide furnaces and wet electrostatic precipitators to reduce air emissions.